 Nature Through My Camera Lens

-Today I am showing you scenes of nature through my camera lens.
+Today, I am sharing with you scenes of nature through my camera lens.

 I am truly in my element when I am outdoors with my camera.
-Flowers, squirrels, bunnies, and birds.
-Flowers and plants and trees.
-I try to capture them all.
+I try to capture all plants and nature.

 Sights I See Through My Camera Lens:

-Nothing makes me quite as happy as looking through that little square window and seeing such incredible beauty all around me.
+Nothing makes me happier than looking through that little square window and seeing such incredible beauty all around me.

 Then photograph them for safekeeping.
-And of course to show to you.
+And, of course, to show you.

 This morning I was thrilled to take photos of this rabbit.
-At least he/she was still long enough for me to get a few photos.
+At least it was still long enough for me to get a few pictures.

 Rabbits tend to freeze when they sense someone or something is close by.